Mantha32/Teaching-HEIGVD-RES-2018-Labo-DockerMusic/README.md

 |Question | What is **npm**?
 | | ***npm** stand for Node Package Manager. npm is a default package manager for Node .
 It is a software registry that contains packages that developer can use on this own project. npm can install in local or global mode.*
 |Question | What is the `npm install` command and what is the purpose of the `--save` flag?
 | | *This command install the package locally in your system and any packages that it depends on.
 This will create the **node_modules** directory in your current directory (if one doesn't exist yet) and will download the package to that directory.
-Ths `--save` flag is used in the previous npm version to save the dependency in the **packages.json**.*
+Ths `--save` flag is used in the previous npm version to save the dependency in the **packages.json** locally.*
 |Question | How can we use the `https://www.npmjs.com/` web site?
-| | *Thanks to this web site, we can find out the package that we need in our project.*
+| | *Thanks to this web site, we can find out the module that we need in our project.*
 |Question | In JavaScript, how can we **generate a UUID** compliant with RFC4122?
-| | *According the RFC4122 version 4, randomize the offset in this regex **'xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx'**. the npm web site provides some packages to genereate a UUID.*
+| | *According the RFC4122 version 4, randomize the offset in this regex **'xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx'**. the npm web site provides some module to generate a UUID.
+This UUID is used to identify un object and unique.*
 |Question | In Node.js, how can we execute a function on a **periodic** basis?
 | | *Node provides the global module **timer**.
-This timer exposes **setInterval(callback, delay[, ...args])** function which the callback is the fucntion calls when the timer elapses.
+This timer exposes **setInterval(callback, delay[, ...args])** function which the callback is the function calls when the timer elapses.
 This function schedules repeated execution of callback every delay milliseconds.
 This function fits our need.*
 |Question | In Node.js, how can we **emit UDP datagrams**?
 | | *Node exposes the UDP module. this module provides  an implementation of UDP Datagram sockets.*
 |Question | In Node.js, how can we **access the command line arguments**?
 | | *This command looks like **node [options] script.js [arguments]** .The arguments are stored in `process.argv` which is an array containing the command line arguments.
-The first element will be 'node', the second element will be the name of the JavaScript file.
-The next elements will be any additional command line arguments.*
+The first element will be 'node', the second element will be the name of the JavaScript file(the application name).
+The next elements will be any additional command line arguments that the application can use in.*

 ## Task 3: package the "musician" app in a Docker image